-Even before you turn on the oven,, make sure your eggs are out of the fridge - they need to come to room temperature. *this is critical for success with this cake!
+- Head up: Before you even turn on the oven, make sure your eggs are out of the fridge - they need to come to room temperature. *this is critical for success with this cake!
 If you need to warm them quickly, then pour some boiling water into a shallow bowl, then crack your eggs into another bowl and set it on top of the bowl of boiling water.
 Just keep checking to see if the eggs have warmed.
 I did this and it worked well.

-Preheat the oven to 350°F. You can line three 8-9 inch round cake pans with parchment paper (Do not butter the sides) or use cake release ** I always use "Cake Release" by Wilton and it eliminates the need for butter/flour/parchment paper and your cakes come out perfect every time! *See NOTES
+- Preheat the oven to 350° f or 175° c.
+Grease three 8-9 inch round cake pans with non-stick cooking spray, line with parchment paper (I would suggest parchment rounds- See Equipment) or use cake release ** I always use "Cake Release" by Wilton and it eliminates the need for anything else and your cakes come out perfect every time! *See Equipment

-Sift the flour and cocoa together in a bowl.
-Set aside.
+- Sift the flour and cocoa together in a bowl and set aside.

-In another bowl and using an electric mixer, beat the eggs, sugar and vanilla for about 10 minutes.
-You'll know when it's done because the mixture will turn pale and quadruple in volume.
+- In the bowl of your stand mixer, with the whisk attachment, beat the eggs, sugar and vanilla for about 10 minutes on medium-high speed (high speed if you are using an electric hand mixer). * You'll know when it's done because the mixture will turn pale and quadruple in volume.
 Then gently fold in the melted butter.

-Gently pour the flour mixture into the egg mixture, folding it in with a spatula.
+- Gently pour the dry ingredients into the egg mixture, folding it in with a spatula.

-Let cool for about 10 minutes.
+- Let cake cool for about 10 minutes.
 Gently run a spatula around the edges of the pans to loosen the cake.
-Gently turn onto a cooling rack and let cool. * If you use Wilton cake release, your cakes will come out perfect!
+Gently turn onto a wire rack and let completely cool. * If you use Wilton cake release, your cakes will come out perfect and crumb-free!